Deciding Where and When Competitive Intelligence Will Make a Difference

 - Tools and techniques for strategic minds: war gaming, benchmarking, scenarios, risk analysis, competitor strategies analysis, battle cards, and strategic market intelligence.

-- How to get your CI team up and running: CI processes and infrastructure.
+- How to get your competitive intelligence team up and running: processes and infrastructure.

 - How to deal with the bad guys: information warfare and counter intelligence.